-We need to talk about the artificially low cost of most items we buy.* There’s a reason our gold-standard, favorite ethical brands are pricey.
+As part of the Leaf razor review, we need to talk about the artificially low cost of most items we buy.* There’s a reason our gold-standard, favorite ethical brands are pricey.
 It’s because someone is paying the true cost a product, and if it’s not you, it’s probably a marginalized worker or Mother Earth herself.

 So, yes.
 The razor is expensive.
 But it also reflects the true production costs.
 A standard safety razor set in 1917 cost $5.
 Adjusted for inflation, that safety razor would cost $100.04 today.
 A 1949 Gillette ad showed off a kit for $10 – or $107.60 in today’s money!

 I’m not saying there’s a need to go back to pre-industrialized levels of inefficiency; however, our current economic model has 100% artificially deflated the cost of items.
 Back in the day, the cost of our products reflected the time and resources required to create.
 Globalization had not yet emerged, so people were consuming goods made in their town or the next city over.
 Losing that connection has been disastrous for how we approach consumption.

 * This is a discussion for those of us with the financial ability to make better decisions.
 I recognize that many people within our current economic system are oppressed and don’t have the means for saving up for higher-cost products.
 I also recognize that a majority of my readers have available disposable income to make these investments.
 Cheaper options include products like this.